 Million Paths

 There is intentionally not a lot of discussion on this list, which exists primarily for members to post extracts and quotations from the Sages.
 Principal amongst the sources are Ramana Maharshi and Nisargadatta Maharaj, though any Advaita material (actual or effective) is acceptable.
 This list provides an excellent opportunity to discover ideas, and ways of expression, that strike a chord.
-348 members at August 2005.
+359 members at October 2009.

 Others